Exploratory factor analysis: Tailoring Courtney's recommended procedures for ordinal and continuous data

 Recent simulation studies in the field of psychometrics suggest that the parallel analysis, minimum average partial, and comparative data techniques can be improved for different data situations.
 For example, in simulation studies, the performance of the minimum average partial test, when ordinal data is concerned, can be improved by utilizing polychoric correlations, as opposed to Pearson correlations.
 Courtney (2013) details how each of these three procedures can be optimized and carried out simultaneously from within the SPSS interface.

 Factor rotation

 Factor rotation is a commonly employed step in EFA, used to aide interpretation of factor matrixes.
 For any solution with two or more factors there are an infinite number of orientations of the factors that will explain the data equally well.
 Because there is no unique solution, a researcher must select a single solution from the infinite possibilities.
-The goal of factor rotation is to rotate factors in multidimensional space to arrive at a solution with best simple structure.
-There are two main types of factor rotation: orthogonal and oblique rotation.
+The goal of factor rotation is to rotate factors in multidimensional space to arrive at a solution with best simple structure, where simple structure refers to a factor matrix with m columns in which: